nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Toggles the RSVP status for a guest between `Coming`, `Not Coming` and `Pending`.

-Format: `setrsvp INDEX STATUS_INDEX`
+Format: `setrsvp INDEX s/STATUS_INDEX`
 * Toggles the RSVP status of the guest at the specified `INDEX`.
 The index refers to the index number shown in the displayed guest list.
-The index **must be a positive integer**
+The index **must be a positive integer** and valid index starts from 1.
 * `STATUS_INDEX` accepts 3 possible values:
   * `1` represents `Coming`
   * `2` represents `Not Coming`